klaytn/kips/KIPs/kip-97.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the KIP.-->
-This standard proposes a specification about how to handle signed data in Klaytn.
+This is to standardize message signing methods different from those of Ethereum.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->